vfmd/vfmd-spec/doc/specification.md

     If this happens first, the `<` at the [current-position] is identified as a _text fragment_, and [consumed-character-count] is set to 1.

+<h2 id="additional-processing">Additional processing</h2>

+[Additional processing]: #additional-processing

+Some additional processing is required for certain parts before they can be written to the output.

+<h3 id="processing-text-fragments">Processing text fragments</h3>

+[Processing text fragments]: #processing-text-fragments
+[processing text fragments]: #processing-text-fragments

+<span id="punctuation">We define a **punctuation** [character] to
+be a unicode code point whose 'General\_Category' unicode property has one of the following values: Pc, Pd, Ps, Pe, Pi, Pf, Po.</span>

+[punctuation]: #punctuation

+The _text fragments_ identified in the [procedure for identifying span tags] are subject to the following processing:

+ 1. The _text fragments_ that occur adjacent to one another in the [input character sequence] are collated to form a single _collated text fragment_
+ 2. Every _collated text fragment_ is processed to produce a _processed
+    text fragment_.
+The following processing is done:

+     1. **Removing escaping backslashes:** Every backslash in the _collated text fragment_ that is immediately followed by a [punctuation] character, shall be removed.

+       For example, for the _collated text fragment_ `With
+       \(esca\ped\) \\brackets`, the corresponding _processed text
+       fragment_ will be `With (esca\ped) \brackets`.

+     2. **Introducing hard-breaks:** Every sequence of two [space] characters followed by a [line break] character shall be replaced by a hard line break as appropriate for the output format.
+For HTML output format, a `<br />` element is used to indicate a hard line break.

+        For example, for the following _collated text fragment_:

+            There are two spaces at the end of this line
+            So we introduce a hard break there

+        the corresponding _processed text fragment_ for HTML output will
+        be:

+            There are two spaces at the end of this line<br />
+            So we introduce a hard break there

+     3. **HTML escaping:** For HTML output, the _collated text fragment_ shall be [HTML escaped].

+ 3. The _processed text fragment_ is output